|

 John's Touch (whose name was later shortened to The Touch) was bred

-and raised by Joe C. Martin, a close and dear friend to t Nancy and
+and raised by Joe C. Martin, a close and dear friend to Nancy and Hoil Walker from Murfreesboro.
+Martin owned both his sire,

 Another Grey John, and his dam, Spirit's Ebby.
 Another Grey John